modera/ModeraNotificationBundle/README.md

         }
     }

-Besides *isSuccessful* and *getFailedDeliveries* method there's another few you can use
+Besides *isSuccessful* and *getFailedDeliveries* methods there's another few you can use:

  * isFailed() - opposite of *isSuccessful*, will return TRUE is any of the channels deemed that it was unable to deliver a notification